-As part of our Spring Spruce-up series, I revamped our entry porch on Monday, cleaned up a couple vegetable beds on Tuesday, and today I’m sharing five easy steps to control weeds in your garden beds and borders – and not just for spring, but for the whole year!
+For flower beds, I use five easy steps to control weeds in our garden beds and borders – and not just for spring, but for the whole year!
 That’s right, weed once, take these steps and you won’t have to worry about them again until next spring.
-In only a couple hours you’ll be done with most of the maintenance for your bed – all that’s left to do is water and enjoy the blooms.
+In only a couple hours you’ll be done with most of the maintenance for your flower bed – all that’s left to do is water and enjoy the blooms.

 This is one of our front borders that we covered in newspaper and mulch (we use purchased garden compost for our mulch) last summer.
 There are just a few weeds (which are easy to pull thanks to all the mulch), with more concentrated around the stepping stones.
 That’s because it’s hard to get the layers of newspaper in between the stones unless we lift them, and obviously we didn’t take the time.